sdam-elte/modellinglab2019/MolecularDynamics/Readme.md

 In order to run the simulations we will need to use forcefield parameters.
 Shipped with the LAMMPS source code there is a `potentials` directory, which contains forcefield parameters for various element types for different models.
 I recommend using the **REAXFF** forcefield parameters or a **Lennard-Jones** type potential with charges.

 #### Description of the task:
-The following paper by Zhang et al. describes a classical molecular dynamics type of calculation of the $Na^+$ - $F^-$ ion pair distance in aqueos solution.
+The following paper by Zhang et al. describes a classical molecular dynamics type of calculation of the Na+ -- F- ion pair distance in aqueos solution.
 Try to calculate/simulate the quantities which appear in the paper!
 [Link to the paper](https://www.sciencedirect.com/science/article/abs/pii/S0378381220301618)

 First try to use a simpler model, which runs very fast and allows a crude estimation of these quantities!
 Once you have the right tools you may move further to a more precise model such as the **ReaxFF**.
 You may also use the forcefield parameters which appear in the paper.